uadmin/uadmin-docs/login_system/tutorial/part7.rst

 |

+Click `here`_ to view our progress so far.

 In the `next part`_, we will discuss about reading a cookie and getting the user from the model based on the value of the cookie to ensure that the user is active.

-Click `here`_ to view the full source code in this part.

 .. _next part: https://uadmin-docs.readthedocs.io/en/latest/login_system/tutorial/part8.html